ravis9335/Predicting-Race-outcomes-in-Formula-1/README.md

 # Predicting Race outcomes in Formula-1

-Hello, I’m Ravi Solanki, and I’ve worked on this project as part of my Bachelor of Science in Mathematics and Statistics at Brock University.
 The goal was to predict Formula-1 race outcomes using advanced data science techniques.
 I leveraged telemetry data from the FastF1 API, explored machine learning models, and performed ETL processes to convert raw data into actionable insights.

 Project Overview